Trains to Aberdeen

 Booking fees can increase the price of your travel, so try to avoid paying them on your train to Aberdeen.
 Many ticket retailers charge them, but we don't, and won't charge you to use your credit card either.
 If we save you money by splitting your fare, we deduct 10% of the savings made.
 If you don't find a split ticket, then there will be no charge.

 Tip 3: Refunds are available on most train journeys

 Delays may affect your train to Aberdeen, especially if you are going on a long journey and having to make changes.
-If you arrive late, either if your train leaves after the planned time or there are delays en route you might be eligible for a full or partial refund using the Delay Repay scheme.
-Check the policy of the train operating company you're travelling with to find out what their minimum delay is and apply for compensation through them.
+If you arrive late, you might be eligible for a full or partial refund using the Delay Repay scheme.
+Check the train operating company's policy you're travelling with to find out what their minimum delay is and apply for compensation through them.
 Everyone hates delayed trains, but at least this refund means you can save more money on your tickets.

 Tip 4: Use quieter routes to get cheap train tickets to Aberdeen

 Avoiding the more popular routes and city centre stations can be an excellent way to find cheap train tickets to The Granite City.
 Demand dictates the price of train tickets, so it costs more to travel to busier stations.
 If you book tickets which avoid Aberdeen and travel on weekdays during off-peak hours this can help get you cheap train tickets.

 Tip 5: Use groupsave to get the cheapest train tickets to Aberdeen when travelling in a group